nhernandezm/MarketPlace/README.md

 The aplications is create with Node.js (12.6.0) and Mysql(10.1.16-MariaDB) In the Backend and AngularJS (1.7.8), Bootstrap(Version 4.3) and jquery (3.4.1) in the Frontend.

+The Backend are a set of API which are consumed by the frontend by HTTP.

 ### Configuration

 After of download the repositorio set the configurations: